DominicMachado/DominicMachado.github.io/docs/clas-199-s24/specification-grading.md

 - 3 additional commonplace book entries on theoretical approaches to the study of race (readings and due dates to be chosen in consultation with Prof. Machado)
 - A short analysis of a modern misappropriation of ancient ideas about race (requires a successful proposal by March 16 and must be turned in by April 27)

+**Course Grade of A-:**

+All of the core responsibilities are satisfied as above.
+The additional labor required for an A- will be the successful completion of one of the following:
+- 3 additional commonplace book entries on theoretical approaches to the study of race (readings and due dates to be chosen in consultation with Prof. Machado)
+- A short analysis of a modern misappropriation of ancient ideas about race (requires a successful proposal by March 16 and must be turned in by April 27)

 **Course Grade of B**:

 One of the core responsibilities is not completed on-time or not completed according to the guidelines or spirit of the assignment.